10 Section 8 Housing Myths Explained by a Veteran Landlord

 Myth #3: You Can Start With Little Cash in the Midwest

-Midwest properties are often marketed as cheap entry points, but you’ll still need capital.
-Between down payments, closing costs, basic rehab, reserves, and compliance fixes, you’ll likely need $20,000 or more per property just to make the numbers work.
+Between down payments, rehab, reserves, and compliance fixes, you’ll likely need $20K or more per unit to make it work.

 How To Buy a House with Little or No Money Down (I Have Done It Many Ways)